siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 </pre>

 ####Gcode Default Parameters
 These parameters set the values for the Gcode model on power-up or reset.
-They do not affect the current gcode dynamic model.
+They do not affect the current gcode dynamic model. <br>
 For example, entering $gun=0 will not change the system to inches mode, but it will cause it to initialize in inches mode during reset or power-up.
+A G21 received in the Gcode stream will then change the units to MM mode.
+On reset or restart they will change back to the $gun setting

 These are also part of the "sys" group.